 - Students must have earned a GPA of 3.6 and above for the applicable semester.
 Performance during the Summer Semester (Semester 3) or Summer School is not considered. - Students must have registered for a minimum of three courses for a total of nine credit hours for the applicable semester.
 Courses taken for Preliminary Credits (PC) or which were Audited (V) are not included in the calculation of courses taken or the credit hours earned. - Students must have completed in a satisfactory manner all courses for which they were registered during the applicable semester.
-Thus, students' records must not have for the applicable semester an AB: Absent, F1, F2 or F3: Failed, FA: Failed Absent, FC: Failed Coursework, FE: Failed Examination, FT: Failed Theory, I: Incomplete, NA: Not Available, NP: Not Passed, NR: Not Reported or NV: Auditnot Satisfactory. - Where students' records have for the applicable semester an IP: In Progress, an AM: Absent Medical, FM: Failed Medical, and or a LW: Late Withdrawal, they may still be placed on the Dean's list if they have completed the minimum three courses for a total of nine credit hours and have met the other criteria.
+Thus, students' records must not have for the applicable semester a F1, F2 or F3: Failed, FA: Failed Absent, NA: Not Available, NP: Not Passed, EQ: Exam Irregularities, V: Audit.

+Where students' records have for the applicable semester an IP: In Progress, an AM: Absent Medical, FM: Failed Medical, and or a LW: Late Withdrawal, AB: Absent (for acceptable reasons other than a medical problem without a penalty); they may still be placed on the Dean's list if they have completed the minimum three courses for a total of nine credit hours and have met the other criteria.